Baba (2002 film): Controversy

-Ramadoss, a politician from Pattali Makkal Katchi condemned Rajinikanth for posing with beedis in the film and playing the role of a chain smoker in the film, which glorified smoking and drinking and encouraged Tamil youth to pick up those habits.
+Ramadoss, a politician from Pattali Makkal Katchi (PMK) condemned Rajinikanth for posing with beedis in the film and playing the role of a chain smoker in the film, which glorified smoking and drinking and encouraged Tamil youth to pick up those habits.
 PMK volunteers attacked theatres which screened the film Baba and usurped film rolls, and burnt it.
 Amidst such controversies and negative criticism, Rajinikanth kept himself away from acting.
 Despite this, a few novice directors approached him with scripts, all of which he rejected.

 Re-release

 The film was digitally remastered and re-released on December 10, 2022, two days before Rajinikanth's birthday, with an alternate ending.
+Director Suresh Krishna stated that they did some patchwork and re-edits on the film.
+Speaking to Etimes, the director stated that it includes a number of changes: the film's running time has been reduced to 2.5 hrs from 3.
+The film has been converted digitally with exclusive dubbing from Rajinikanth.
+The film has reportedly been beautified digitally with enhanced sound quality in Dolby and re-worked by A. R. Rahman.

-The movie became a sensation and a blockbuster hit after the re-release.
+The film had a limited re-release within Tamil Nadu and a few cities across India.

 Legacy

-The film was noted for its dialogue spoken by Rajinikanth in the film "Katham Katham" (Finish, Finish) gained popularity and also inspired a film of the same name starring Natty and Nandha.
+The film was noted for its dialogue spoken by Rajinikanth "Katham Katham" (Finish, Finish), which gained popularity and also inspired a film of the same name released in 2015.